There are 486 questions on various topics in Neurology in the FrontalCortex neurology question bank.

 Please log in if you want to rate questions.

-E) left medial rectus
+E) right lateral rectus

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 3